Njagalavibe/Christmas-magic/README.md

 ## How to Use
 1. Open on mobile
-2. Words start falling automatically
+2. Words start typing automatically
-3. Tap anywhere to make them fall faster
 4. After 30 seconds, a Christmas message appears

 ## Created by
-[Your Name]
+[Pato]